medevs/local-smart-portfolio/CONTRIBUTING.md

 All commit messages must be **10 words or less**.

+**Note**: `.gitmessage` is a local file (in .gitignore).
+Each developer should create their own copy if they want to use git commit templates.

 **Examples:**
 - ✅ "Add user authentication"
 - ✅ "Fix login bug"